Tail-adaptive Bayesian shrinkage: Properties of the GLT prior

-We call the sequence of functions $\{\psi_{k}^{\text{R}}(\beta)\}_{k=0}^{\infty}$ `tail lifters' as their main roles are to lift the tail part of the density $\pi(\beta|\tau, \xi)$ (\ref{eq:marginal_of_beta_glt_separate_expression}) by increasing the value of $\xi$.
-The presence of tail lifters in the marginal prior $\pi(\beta|\tau, \xi)$ provides a great flexibility to the shape of the density as shown in the panels in Figure \ref{fig:prior_comparison_beta}.
-This may be particularly useful to handle various sparsity regimes.
+The main role of the sequence of functions $\{\psi_{k}^{\text{R}}(\beta)\}_{k=0}^{\infty}$ is to lift the tail part of the density $\pi(\beta|\tau, \xi)$ (\ref{eq:marginal_of_beta_glt_separate_expression}) by increasing the value of $\xi$.
+Its inclusion in the marginal prior $\pi(\beta|\tau, \xi)$ offers great flexibility in shaping the density, as demonstrated in the panels of Figure \ref{fig:prior_comparison_beta}.
+This flexibility proves particularly valuable in handling diverse sparsity regimes.